Phobias in Children

 Here are things you can do to help your child:

-therapists, social workers, psychologists, and psychiatrists.
-Your child’s care team
+therapists, social workers, school psychologists, school staff, and psychiatrists.

-- Tell others about your child’s phobia.
-Work with your child’s healthcare provider
+Tell others who need to know about your child’s phobia.
+Work with your child’s healthcare

 who have a child with an anxiety disorder and phobia may be helpful.